 The BOP is developed several months before the national budget is presented to Parliament, so that the Treasury can decide in advance which universities, CSOs and regions will be targeted during the dissemination of the CB.
-To facilitate rural actors' involvement in this process, the BOP includes line-items in the national budget to cover their travel and accommodation.
+Regarding the launches in the regions, the BOP states the extent of the resources necessary to transport rural actors to these events, since the Treasury pays for travel and accommodation.
 The priorities and objectives of outreach activities change every year; for instance, in 2017, the National Treasury implemented a pilot activity to organise town hall meetings to present the CB.